phac-nml/irida-metadata-uploader/README.md

 #### METADATA_CSV

-Table must be in CSV format and must contain `sample` and `project_id` as the first 2 columns.
+The data must be in CSV format and must contain the columns `sample` and `project_id`, which align to sample names and project numbers in IRIDA.
 All other columns will be processed as metadata.

 Example table: